 - Beta-Glucans – a proven anti-cancer property, it also stimulates the host immune response to defend against viral, bacterial, fungal, or parasitic infections

 Best Mushrooms to Grow at Home

 There are over 10,000 different varieties of mushrooms around the world.
-There are those that are tough, woody, and gelatinous.
+Some are tough, woody, and gelatinous.
 Some give off an unpleasant smell and also with bad flavor.
-There are various types that can be hallucinogenic, poisonous and some are used for their medicinal properties.
+Various types can be hallucinogenic and poisonous; some are used for their medicinal properties.

 But because we are talking about growing mushrooms at home, here are the easiest species that you can grow.

 Growing Kits are also available if you prefer them.
 You can find them online or check your local greeneries in and around your area.

 The oyster mushrooms prefer sawdust or pasteurized straws.
 It will also grow well on most farm products with cellulose and lignin.

 The several types of oysters that you can grow are:

 - Pink Oysters

 - Blue Oyster